How a release moves through Paperstick

 Step 3

-• Filters only appear when you have more than one kind of update in the list—otherwise the page stays a simple timeline.
+• Filters only appear when you have more than one kind of update.
+Otherwise the page stays a simple timeline.

-Start free and publish your first update in under a minute.
+Start free for 30 days.
+Publish your first update in under a minute.
+Customers see it the moment you hit publish.